-In order to protect our students, we record and report our concerns and teach them to be safe and protect themselves against these risks in one to one mentoring sessions, in assemblies, in tutor time, PSHE lessons and specially designed academy events.
+In order to protect our students, we record and report our concerns and teach them to be safe and protect themselves against these risks in one to one mentoring sessions, in assemblies, in tutor time, Character Development lessons, RSE lessons, PSHE lessons and specially designed academy events.
 The risks are regularly reviewed with our partner agencies.